DrownedTales/python-t2s/README.md

-Btw you'll need ffmpeg to run it
+Btw you'll need ffmpeg to run it.
+Only supports windows.